|

 About Candy Cane Peppers

 The candy cane pepper is a hybrid variety known for its striped fruits and variegated foliage.
-The plants are relatively compact, at around 2-3′ in height, and can produce dozens of ripe peppers in a single season.
+The plants are relatively compact, typically around 2-3 feet in height, and can produce dozens of ripe peppers in a single season.

 Since candy cane peppers are hybrids, saving seeds will lead to genetic variations, so it is not recommended.
-If you pick them while they’re still striped, the fruits are ready earlier than many other pepper types (about 60-65 days after transplanting).
+If you prefer to harvest them while they’re still striped (unripe), the fruits are ready earlier than many other pepper types, about 60-65 days after transplanting.

 Appearance